JoeWills615/ToolNextDoor/README.md

 just have a garage full of equipment that sits around gathering dust and rust, you can list them on Tool Next Door for people to rent.

 # Images
+When you arrive at Tool Next Door, you can sign-in to the app

 <img src="./readmePics/toolnextdoor_01.PNG">

 <br/>
 <br/>

+A quick over of the app, then you have the choice of finding a tool to rent, or making your equipment available to others

 <img src="./readmePics/toolnextdoor_02.PNG">

 <br/>
 <br/>

+A selction of tools in the search fild

 <img src="./readmePics/toolnextdoor_03.PNG">

 <br/>
 <br/>

+the input boxes for listing your tools to rent out

 <img src="./readmePics/toolnextdoor_04.PNG">

 <br/>
 <br/>

+a search menu to help you navigate the app

 <img src="./readmePics/toolnextdoor_05.PNG">

 <br/>
 <br/>

+A tool that has been selected that gives you the image of the tool, price and the owner

 <img src="./readmePics/toolnextdoor_06.PNG">